 Funding Your Legal Fees

-Commercial loan: Lawyers are not licenced to give advice on the commercial funding options available to you.
-But there is plenty of information online for example here.
-Consider taking advice from an IFA or financial planner on your funding options.
-Aspects you might want to think about are outlined below.
+Lawyers like FLiP are not licenced to give advice on the commercial funding options available to you.
+But general information is available online for example here and we would encourage all our clients to take advice from an IFA or financial planner.

 If you don’t have the money to cover your legal fees but your former partner does, they might agree to pay your legal fees for you.
 This is particularly the case where otherwise you might have to take out a commercial loan at a high interest rate to fund your fees with the result that the loan reduces the resources available for division.
 However, it is unusual for a former partner to give an open-ended commitment to fund legal fees and care is needed to avoid advancing to a critical stage in the case, only to find that your former partner has stopped paying your bills leaving you stranded.
 You will probably want to have a back-up arrangement too.